DevWaiYanLinn/clover-auction/README.md

 ## Concept: Creating an Auction App Inspired by WoW

-The user interface(wire frame) for my auction app draws inspiration from the game World of Warcraft (WoW), aiming for an engaging and immersive user experience.
+The user interface of auction for my auction app draws inspiration from the game World of Warcraft (WoW), aiming for an engaging and immersive user experience.

 # Current Features Implemented